 Exploratory research can be carried out retrospectively or prospectively (see Figure 13.1).
 In prospective research variables are measured through direct recording in the present.
 The researcher follows subjects as they progress through their treatment or evaluation.
 The researcher is thereby able to identify the factors that precede given outcomes.

-Graphic representation of the ...
+Graphic representation ...